• Skip to primary navigation

 The key race of the day is the Queen Mother Champion Chase.
 This race basically decides who the best two-mile chaser in the world and again, attracts a star-studded line-up.

-Another competitive but tough race to call is the Grand Annual Chase, which is actually the oldest race running at the festival having first been contested in 1834.
+Another competitive but tough race to call is the Johnny Henderson Grand Annual Chase, which is actually the oldest race running at the festival having first been contested in 1834.
 The race is named after Johnny Henderson, father of trainer Nicky, who was a key figure in securing the course’s future during the 1960’s.
-The race is another that has a strong field, given the fact it includes 20 or more horses, making it that little bit tougher to call.
+The race is another that has a strong field, given the fact it includes twenty or more horses, making it that little bit tougher to call.

 The final race on Wednesday is the meeting’s only flat race, the Champion Bumper.